livewire/livewire/docs/wire-transition.md

 ## Basic usage

 Showing or hiding content in Livewire is as simple as using one of Blade's conditional directives like `@if`.
-To enhance this experience for your users, Liveiwre provides a `wire:transition` directive that allows you to transition conditional elements smoothly in and out of the page.
+To enhance this experience for your users, Livewire provides a `wire:transition` directive that allows you to transition conditional elements smoothly in and out of the page.

 For example, below is a `ShowPost` component with the ability to toggle viewing comments on and off: